 Emily has transitioned out of leadership at Akola Project.
 She is now a Co-Founder and Managing Director of her latest venture, The Art Of.

-Emily served as the Chief Operating Officer of Akola Project until 2017 when she left to attend law school at Southern Methodist University.
-She has a B.A. in advertising from the University of Texas at Austin.
-Before joining Akola in 2013, Emily worked as a Marketing Director for Chick-fil-A to provide business development and then as a strategic lead at The Richards Group for clients totaling $12 million in annual media billings.
-During her career in marketing, Emily sought to use her business skills in the social enterprise sector, starting with helping to launch Noonday Collection, a rising social business, and then with TivaWater, a non-profit and social business to expand their reach in Northern Uganda.
-Emily’s range of strategic experience developing innovative solutions in both the non-profit and business world enabled her to effectively run the US-based non-profit and social business operations of Akola Project while with the team.
+Emily Heger previously served as the Chief Operating Officer of Akola Project.
+Before joining Akola, Emily worked to provide business development as a Marketing Director at Chick-fil-A and as a strategic lead at The Richards Group for clients totaling $12 million in annual media billings.
+Emily sought to use her business skills in the social enterprise sector and started with joining Noonday Collection and then TivaWater to expand their reach, bringing clean water to 3,000 Northern Ugandans.
+Emily’s range of strategic experience developing innovative solutions in both the non-profit and business world has enabled her to effectively run the US-based non-profit and social business operations of Akola Project.